EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.__

+* 2018-7-05.
+Bob Carpenter.
+How do we increase throughput for continuous integration?

+* 2018-7-05.
+Bob Carpenter.
+Should Stan be more focused as a project?

 Andrew, Dan S.  Bayes for big data, etc.

 06/12.
 Charles.
 Quadratic optimizer: differentiating functions with boundary constraints.